sQVe/sort.nvim/README.md

 ## 🤝 Contributing

-All contributions are great and highly appreciated, be it a bug, fix or feature request.
-Don't hesitate to reach out via the [issue tracker](https://github.com/sQVe/sort.nvim/issues).
+All contributions to Sort are greatly appreciated, whether it's a bug fix or a feature request.
+If you would like to contribute, please don't hesitate to reach out via the [issue tracker](https://github.com/sQVe/sort.nvim/issues).

-Please _consider_ the following before making a **PR**:
+Before making a pull request, please consider the following:

+- Follow the existing code style and formatting conventions .
   - Install [stylua](https://github.com/johnnymorganz/stylua) to ensure proper formatting.
+- Write clear and concise commit messages that describe the changes you've made.

 ## 🏁 Roadmap

-- [x] Extend support for delimiter sorting, mirroring `:sort` options:
+- [x] Extend support for delimiter sorting to mirror the options available in `:sort`:
   - [x] `b` option to sort by binary (2).
   - [x] `n` option to sort by decimal (10).
   - [x] `o` option to sort by octal (8).
   - [x] `x` option to sort by hexidecimal (16).
-- [ ] Decent test coverage.
+- [ ] Improve test coverage to ensure the stability and reliability of the plugin.
-- [ ] Natural Sorting.
+- [ ] Add support for natural sorting to provide more intuitive sorting of strings that include numeric values.
-- [ ] Opt-in motion mappings.
+- [ ] Add opt-in motion mappings to enable users to trigger Sort commands more efficiently using keybindings.